-The Respondent registered and/or renewed the disputed domain name with full knowledge of the Complainant's reputable trademark.
+The Respondent registered the disputed domain name with full knowledge of the Complainant's reputable trademark.
 His use of the disputed domain name is in bad faith as there is no conceivable use of the disputed domain name that could amount to a legitimate use.